xinzhan/core-services.en/help/id-service/implementation/implementation-other/implementation-other-direct-integration.md

 ---

-title: Direct Integration with the ID Service
+title: direct integration with the id service
-description: Implementation for customers using ID service on devices that cannot accept or work with our JavaScript or SDK code.
+description: implementation for customers using id service on devices that cannot accept or work with our javascript or sdk code.
-seo-title: Direct Integration with the Adobe Experience Cloud ID Service
+seo-title: direct integration with the adobe experience cloud id service
-seo-description: Implementation for customers using Adobe Experience Cloud ID service on devices that cannot accept or work with our JavaScript or SDK code.
+seo-description: implementation for customers using adobe experience cloud id service on devices that cannot accept or work with our javascript or sdk code.
-short-title: Direct Integration
+short-title: direct integration
 doc-type: reference
 audience: admin
 index: true